Prof. Dr. Karin Ingold

 Press Review

 In August 2011, the Institute of Political Science (IPW) at the University of Bern installed the Professorship of Policy Analysis and Environmental Governance (PEGO).
-This Chair was founded as a result of a fruitful collaboration between the IPW and the EAWAG (the Swiss Federal Institute of Aquatic Science and Technology).
+This Professorship was founded as a result of a fruitful collaboration between the IPW and the EAWAG (the Swiss Federal Institute of Aquatic Science and Technology).
 Since the beginning, Karin Ingold took the lead in this new research group.
 She is a political scientist and focuses her research and lectures on the analysis of policy processes, and instrument design.
 Karin Ingold has a particular interest in issues relating to natural resource management, water, energy and climate policy.
 PEGO is also affiliated to the Oeschger Centre for Climate Change Research (OCCR) research.

 Team